anychart-integrations/plain-php-mysql-template/README.md

 ```
 $ php -m
 ```
-If there isn't 'mysql' install it:
+If there isn't `mysql` in the list install it:
 ```
 $ sudo apt-get install php{your_php_version}-mysql # e.g. sudo apt-get install php5.6-mysql
 ```

-Set up MySQL database, use -u -p flags to provide username and password:
+Set up MySQL database, use `-u -p` flags to provide username and password:
 ```
 $  mysql < database_backup.sql
 ```

-Drop index.php, data.php and css folder to a folder where you serve your .php files and your server (e.g. Apache or Nginx) could get them.
+Drop `index.php`, `data.php` and `css` folder to a folder where you serve your .php files and your server (e.g. Apache or Nginx) could get them.
-Open browser at appropriate url.
+Open browser at an appropriate url.

 ## Workspace
 Your workspace should look like: